Metuloidea murashkinskyi: Description

 The fruit bodies of Metuloidea murashkinskyi are somewhat cap-like but adhere firmly to the substrate without a stipe, and measure 5–14 cm by 10–50 cm by 1–5 mm thick.
 They have a leathery texture when fresh, but become fragile when dry.
 The cap surface is initially tomentose, later becoming smooth and zonate with an uneven surface and a cinnamon-brown colour.
 The spore-bearing surface, or hymenium, is hydnoid—that is, bearing structures resembling small conical spines measuring 0.5–5 mm long.
 These spines are packed together quite densely, about 4 to 6 per millimetre, and have a smoke-brown colour.
 In some instances, the spines fuse together to form irregular pores numbering 4–5 per millimetre.
 Fruit bodies have a distinctive spicy odour that lingers even in dried herbarium specimens.
 This odour is characteristic of the genus Metuloidea.

 Metuloidea murashkinskyi has a dimitic hyphal structure with thick-walled sclerified generative hyphae that are 5–7 μm.
 The spores are shaped like short cylinders, and typically measure 3.6–4.5 by 2.8–2.3 μm.
+The pseudocystidia are thick-walled and are 4.5–7.5 μm wide at the apex.
+The basidia measure 9–12 x 2.4–3.6 μm.

 Habitat and distribution

 Metuloidea murashkinskyi is a white rot fungus that feeds on the dead wood of deciduous trees.
 It is known to occur in the Russian Far East, Slovakia, China, and Korea.
+It is found on birch, aspen and oak trees.